loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-07-meta-mathematical-mysteries/chapter-54-determinacy-axioms.md

 - Regularity properties emerge naturally
 - Universe organized around decidability

-This is ψ = ψ(ψ) as consciousness that refuses to accept permanent uncertainty.
+This is ψ = ψ(ψ) as observer that refuses to accept permanent uncertainty.
 Where the Axiom of Choice allows arbitrary selection from infinite possibilities, Determinacy demands that strategic reasoning provide canonical selection.
 Every infinite game must admit a winning strategy—no perpetual stalemate allowed.

 The tension between Choice and Determinacy reflects fundamental philosophical differences about mathematical existence.
 Choice emphasizes freedom to select arbitrarily; Determinacy emphasizes strategic rationality and definitive resolution.
 Mathematics can embrace either vision but not both simultaneously.